Somguys/Plant-Management-System/README.md

 And the plants will be placed in several gardens.
 These will be list <Plant> and <br> also have altering characteristics <br>
 that affect the livability of each plant, based on their type and individual characteristics.

-*Alternative*<br>
-Originally wanted to do a OCR (text recognition system) Where I can use webcam  <br>
-to take pictures of gas receipts.
-And then have the system calculate several data metrics<br>
-such as monthly consumption in $ and volume.
-Also the user would log their mileage everytime they take a picture of their <br>
-receipt.
-This way we can compute whether the car computer metrics are accurate.
-But did not have time to discuss with TA